eead-csic-compbio/metagenome_Pfam_score/README.md

 + The following  [biogeochemical cycles](./biogeochemical_cycles) are ready to use with MEBS:

-1. [C](./biogeochemical_cycles/carbon): Usage ofCH4 compounds  by methanotrophs, methanogens, and methylotrophs
+1. [C](./biogeochemical_cycles/carbon): Usage of CH4 compounds  by methanotrophs, methanogens, and methylotrophs
 2. [O](./biogeochemical_cycles/oxygen): Represented by oxygenic photosynthesis
 3. [N](./biogeochemical_cycles/nitrogen): We included the pathways involved in the reduction and oxidation of both inorganic (nitrate(+5) to ammonia(-3) ) and organic nitrogen compounds (i.e taurine, urea, and choline degradation)
 4. [Iron ](./biogeochemical_cycles/iron): The Fe reduction and oxidation including also  siderophores uptake